Code-Institute-Submissions/aliclarke206-Milestone3_Hike_reviews/README.md

 ### Structure
-To ensure not to overload the user with all the tasks at once, the corresponding tasks linked to the category are displayed responsively.
-Once the user clicks on a category the corresponding task list changes.
-This interaction design makes it very easy for the user to navigate through their category lists and corresponding task lists.
-All the data is stored in local storage so when the user goes back to the page the completed and uncompleted tasks are still there along with the categories they fall under.
+The site is linked with the MongoDB database to allow the user to easily obtain new information correlating with the selected hike.
+The user can filter through using the search bar and then click each individual hike for more detailed information.
+The EmailJS functionality makes it easier for the user to make contact.
+And the location of the hikes is easily found with the google maps link associated with the hike

 ### Skeleton
-The structure of the site was designed in such a way that everything should be visible on the one page.
-There is no need to navigate away from the page and all the information is visible all together.
-The categories list is arranged on the left hand side in a smaller box and when clicked the corresponding task box appears on the right in a larger box.
-This is to accommodate left to right design and also as there typically would be more tasks than categories, the bigger task box allows for the larger task list to be seen clearer.
-The structure mock ups were roughly done on [Balsamiq WireFrames](https://balsamiq.com/) .
+The skeleton of the site was designed to be clean and simple and easy to navigate.
+The information was largely displayed in bullet point form so the user wasn’t overloaded with information.
+The user can navigate to a single detail page for the hike for added description and location.
+The users profile link, login and logout functions, add hike functionality are all displayed in the navigation bar.
+The navigation bar is also responsive to all screens weather on mobile, tablet or desktop.
+The card panels are displayed on the main page or users can also filter through using the search function.
+The skeleton mock ups were roughly done on [Balsamiq WireFrames](https://balsamiq.com/) .

 [Home Page](wireframes/home_page.png)